 1. Communication

-Communicating with your team effectively is essential for successful people development.
+Communicating with your team effectively is essential in today’s workplace.
 Good communication means listening, comprehending, and responding in a clear, concise, and meaningful way.
-It also involves understanding the needs of each individual on the team and how best to facilitate their growth.
+Clear communication improves collaboration, enhances problem-solving, and strengthens relationships—ultimately building a more cohesive, productive, and resilient workforce.

 According to SalesForce, nearly 90% of executives attribute business failures to ineffective communication and collaboration in the workplace, highlighting its importance.